-Starting in the morning at a famous corner cafe, your 3-hour tour will include a private history session with your guide who will retell stories and anecdotes about Dutch art history.
+Starting in the morning at a famous corner cafe, your 3-hour tour will include a private history session with your guide, which will retell stories and anecdotes about Dutch art history.

 On this trip, discover new exhibitions and contemporary art.
-The museums cater mostly to famous artists like Rembrandt, Vermeer, Fran Hals, and Jan Steen.
-However, these artists were drawn to create art from different perspectives giving each piece a deeper meaning.
+The museums cater mainly to famous artists like Rembrandt, Vermeer, Fran Hals, and Jan Steen.
+Nonetheless, these artists were drawn to create art from different perspectives giving each piece a deeper meaning.

-Experience the different artifacts which have rich cultural history and meaning behind each piece.
-There are paintings such as the Dutch trade post in India which inspired Dutch artists.
+Experience the different artifacts with rich cultural history and meaning behind each piece.
+P paintings such as the Dutch trade post in India inspired Dutch artists.

-- If walking is hard you can switch over to a taxi which will be a quicker way to visit the museums.
+- If walking is hard, you can switch to a taxi which will be a quicker way to visit the museums.

 - This tour is not suitable for people with motor disabilities.

 Madame Tussauds & Amsterdam Dungeon Combo Ticket

 Madame Tussauds is a famous branch of wax museums.
 The collection houses many wax statues of celebrities, politicians, and music artists.
 Art fanatics can take pictures with life-like models created with the finest details to give a realistic appearance.
 Get to see your favorite movie, music, or even artists like Vincent Van Gogh in this interactive experience.